Antony-M1/erpnext-doc/Report.md

 ## Create a report

-I'm going to create a simple report with simple `filters` to using the `Employee Checkin` Doctype data.
+I'm going to create a simple report with simple `filters` using the `Employee Checkin` Doctype data.

 ![image](https://github.com/Antony-M1/erpnext-doc/assets/96291963/44c02645-a56f-4416-92a7-c0c7cc0c73ea)